 Here are some preparation tips for the AILET English Language section:

 This section of the AILET syllabus will have 30 MCQs in total.
-The significance of this section comes from the fact that you may save a significant amount of time in this section, which can then be used for more difficult sections such as Reasoning and English.
+The significance of this section comes from the fact that you may save a significant amount of time in this section, which can then be used for more difficult sections, such as Reasoning and English.
 Because the questions are straightforward, there is no room for ambiguity.

-Candidates need to focus and keep up with the current events around the world and brush up their GK knowledge to prepare for this section.
+Candidates need to focus and keep up with the current events around the world and brush up on their GK knowledge to prepare for this section.
 Some important topics in the current Affairs and GK section are:

-AILET GK Important Topics |
+AILET Current Affairs & GK Important Topics |

 |